Beaches around Kingston

 Kingston‘s Bob Marley Beach is full of vibes and good music on the weekends and deserted during the week.
 The turquoise waters and the grey sand make for a perfect spot to enjoy the sun.
 A Rastaman rents little Bamboo huts ($500 JA for 2 hours) for shade.
 I loved the weekend vibes with good seafood, music, and Kingstonian company.

-The sunsets at Bob Marley beach are beautiful, too.
+The sunsets at Bob Marley Beach are beautiful, too.

-Getting there: It’s quite a ride by bus and even by taxi.
+How to get to Bob Marley Beach: It’s quite a ride by bus and even by taxi.
 It will take 30-40 minutes, depending on your location in Kingston and traffic on that day.
 If you plan to get away by taxi (especially during the week), it’s best to arrange a taxi beforehand.
 I had the experience that cab drivers don’t like going out to Bull Bay.

 IMG 9169